The Impact of Baryonic Effects on the Dynamical Masses Inferred Using Satellite Kinematics: Variations of parameters with minimal effects

 Next, we consider variations in the radial number density profile of the satellites, $n_{\rm sat}(r)$, the velocity anisotropy of the satellite galaxies, $\beta$, and the concentrations of the host halos.

-The middle panel of the bottom row of Fig.~\ref{fig:appendix:final_appendix_plot} compares the ratios $\sigma_{\rm ap}/\sigma_{\rm app,DMO}$ for four different combinations of $\mathcal{R}$, $\gamma$, and $\beta$, as indicated.
+The left panel of the bottom row of Fig.~\ref{fig:appendix:final_appendix_plot} compares the ratios $\sigma_{\rm ap}/\sigma_{\rm app,DMO}$ for four different combinations of $\mathcal{R}$, $\gamma$, and $\beta$, as indicated.
 This includes, in addition to our fiducial model with $\mathcal{R}=2$, $\gamma=1$, and $\beta=0$, a model with $\gamma = \mathcal{R} = 1$ for which satellite galaxies trace the density distribution of the dark matter, a model with $\gamma=0$, for which $n_{\rm sat}(r)$ is cored, and a model with radially anisotropic kinematics for the satellites with $\beta=0.5$.
 Together, these choices span the range of satellite distributions found in observational studies \citep[e.g.][]{Carlberg1997, vanderMarel2000, More2009II, Cacciato2013, Guo2012}.
-Finally, the bottom-right panel shows the impact of changing the concentration-mass relation of the host halos.
+The middle-right panel in the bottom row shows the impact of changing the concentration-mass relation of the host halos.
 In particular, we increase or decrease the concentration of each halo by an amount that is representative of the scatter in the concentration-mass relation at fixed mass ($\sim 0.16$ dex), that is, we set $\log c_{200} \to \log c_{200} \pm 0.16$.
 Although each of these changes can strongly affect the shape of the velocity dispersion profile itself, they have negligible impact on the \textit{ratio} of aperture velocity dispersions between the baryonic and DMO models.
+This principle is generic and therefore should also hold for more realistic radial profiles of the velocity anisotropy that are in better agreement with either observations \citep[][]{Mamon.etal.19} and/or numerical simulations \citep[][]{Ascasibar.Gottlober.08, Mamon.etal.10, Lemze.etal.12, Lotz.etal.19, vandenBosch2019}.